JeromeSchmied/crablit/README.md

 to pour - gießen
 # I don't know what to write next. - Ich weiß nicht was...
 ```
-- written questions: people tend to remember words better this way than flashcards
 - mode for Verbs-learning: if you need to learn lots of verbforms, like:
 ```text
 [learnit]